Tanish-Mishra/Maven-App-Deployment-Using-CI-CD/README.md

 - Your pull request will be reviewed and then eventually merged.

 Hurray!
-You successfully have made your Changes Pushed Now kindly,visit <a href="http://44.206.13.42:8080/webapp/">Click Here</a> to see your changes! 🎉
+You successfully have made your Changes and also pushed them; Now you may,visit <a href="http://44.206.13.42:8080/webapp/">Click Here</a> to see your changes! 🎉
-### NOTE: You will be Informed with message at what time your changes are going to be merged so that you can visit and see the Jenkins Job working in the Console Output !
-Till then Be Patient !
+### NOTE: You will be Informed with a message that at what time your changes are going to be merged so that you can visit and see the Jenkins Job working in the Console Output !
+Till then  Please Be Patient:) !

 ---